ahungryhipster/ahungryhipster.github.io/_posts/2014-06-15-nashville-favorites.md

 **Honorable Mention: Frothy Monkey**, oh I love this place but the constant crowds make it always difficult to find a table, an outlet, and be productive.
 But if you only need to pick something up _and_ have some time to spare, Frothy Monkey is a great option.

 TIP: Google Fiber at Starbucks?
 WHAT?
 Apparently in 2013, Starbucks ended their relationship with AT&T and partnered with Google to enhance their wifi.
 Well, it was _rumoured_ to me that one of the Starbucks on West End has it.
 Google Fiber in Nashville?
 Yes please.
 We all know Comcast is one of the worst cable companies.

+Hope this was helpful.
+Any feedback is welcomed!

+@ahungryhipster